 - 1. Students will be able apply key strength training principles to improve training and prevent injury in the contexts of sport or human movement environments for the client. - 2.
-Students will determine the significance of sport performance testing and assessment procedures to facilitate sound training program development for the client. - 3.
-Students will demonstrate the various components of integrated training to facilitate complete training development for the client with respect to improve performance, prevent injury and facilitate recovery. - 4.
+Students will determine the significance of sport performance testing and assessment procedures to facilitate sound training program development for the client.

+- 3. Students will demonstrate the various components of integrated training to facilitate complete training development for the client with respect to improve performance, prevent injury and facilitate recovery. - 4.
 Students will be able to construct and implement periodized strength training programs to facilitate improved performance specific to sport and human movement skills. - 5.
-Students will be able to determine faults in observed training techniques based on mechanical principles and safety guidelines. - 6.
 Students will be able to identify and modify a variety of strength training techniques to facilitate training needs of the client.